 Attorneys in Florida

-Okaloosa County Probate Court Guide (2026)
+Okaloosa County Probate Court Guide (2026): 1st Circuit Rules, Filing Fees & Procedures

 Probate in Okaloosa County—serving Crestview, Fort Walton Beach, Destin, and Niceville—is governed by the 1st Judicial Circuit.
 The 1st Circuit is known for its efficient “Case Management” approach, which focuses on moving estates through the system quickly once all predicate documents are filed.
 In Okaloosa, the court typically requires specific affidavits and proposed orders to be formatted for digital signatures in the Odyssey system.